fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `set` accessor is used to assign a new value to the private field.
 The `value` keyword represents the value being assigned to the property.
 When a new value is assigned to the property, the `set` accessor assigns `value` to the private field.

     > [!NOTE]
-    > Your code doesn't explicitly define the anonymous backing fields (`Balance` and `AccountType`) for auto-implemented properties.
-The C# compiler automatically creates these fields for auto-implemented properties.
+    > Your code doesn't need to explicitly define the anonymous backing fields (`_balance` and `_accountType`) for auto-implemented properties.
+The C# compiler automatically creates these fields for you when using auto-implemented properties.

-1. Notice that the final constructor is still assigning values to the `Balance` and `AccountType` fields.
+1. Notice that the final constructor is now assigning values to the `Balance` and `AccountType` properties.

-    You need to update the constructor to use the new properties instead of the fields.

-1. To update the constructor, replace the existing constructor with the following code:

-    ```csharp

-    public BankAccount(string customerIdNumber, double balance, string accountType)
-    {
-        this.AccountNumber = s_nextAccountNumber++;
-        this.CustomerId = customerIdNumber;
-        this.Balance = balance;
-        this.AccountType = accountType;
-    }

-    ```

-    Your updated constructor uses the `Balance` and `AccountType` parameters to assign values to the `Balance` and `AccountType` properties.
+    Your updated constructor uses the `balance` and `accountType` parameters to assign values to the `Balance` and `AccountType` properties.
+The new properties reuse the identifiers previously defined for the public fields.

 1. Open the Program.cs file.